Charters Reports Reviews Shop Text Us (305) 209-5594

 Bayside/Gulfside (Craig Key to 7 Mile)SE near 5 knots, increasing to near 10 knots overnight1 foot or less

-The Gulf Stream edge remains close to the reef: 10 miles off Alligator, 6 miles off Molasses.
+The Gulf Stream edge stays close to the reef: 10 miles off Alligator, 6 miles off Molasses.
 With east-southeast flow driving clean Atlantic water in from the east side, the reef edge should be bathtub-flat tomorrow morning and the color change should be crisp.

-2. Wednesday is the green light day — east-southeast winds, flat seas, dry air.
+2. Wednesday is the green light day.
+East-southeast winds, flat seas, dry air.
 The kind of spring day that reminds you why you live in the Keys

-3. Thursday and Friday are repeats — southeast 5-10 knots, 1 foot or less seas, same pattern.
+3. Thursday and Friday are repeats.
+Southeast 5-10 knots, 1 foot or less seas, same pattern.
 Don’t hesitate on the midweek bookings

-Tomorrow’s Tide (Wednesday, May 6)
+Tomorrow’s tide (Wednesday, May 6)

-• Low: 1:07 AM (0.0 ft) — decent push
+• Low: 1:07 AM (0.0 ft), decent push

-• High: 8:43 AM (0.6 ft) — morning incoming, fishable all morning
+• High: 8:43 AM (0.6 ft), morning incoming, fishable all morning

-• Low: 1:48 PM (0.1 ft) — midday slack
+• Low: 1:48 PM (0.1 ft), midday slack

-• High: 8:10 PM (0.5 ft) — evening incoming bite
+• High: 8:10 PM (0.5 ft), evening incoming bite

-The 8:43 AM high is your target — morning incoming on flat seas with settled wind.
+The 8:43 AM high is your target.
+Morning incoming on flat seas with settled wind.
 That’s the money window.

 Reports based on NOAA Marine Forecast FZUS52 KKEY issued 4:24 PM EDT Tuesday, May 5, 2026.
 Tide predictions for Islamorada (Upper Matecumbe Key, Florida Bay).
 Evening addendum appended 5:00 PM EDT.

-Conditions data provided by FishIntel.ai — AI-powered fishing intelligence for the Florida Keys & beyond.
+Conditions data provided by FishIntel.ai, fishing intelligence for the Florida Keys and beyond.

 Call Text Book Now